The Bhagavad Gita: Exploring Its Teachings, Origins, and Timeless Wisdom

 The Eternality of the Soul (Atman): Krishna teaches that the self is eternal and invincible; physical death will not impact the soul.
 He explains to Arjuna, “The soul is neither born, nor does it ever die; nor having once existed, does it ever cease to be.
 The soul is without birth, eternal, immortal, and ageless.
 It is not destroyed when the body is destroyed.”
 (Bhagavad Gita 2:20).
 This is a lesson that made Arjuna realize that he is not truly killing anyone, as the soul merely moves to another stage of reincarnation.

 Inaction is Impossible: Krishna argues that choosing not to act is also a form of action.
 Hence, Arjuna cannot opt out of his duty by abstaining from fighting.
 This is a subtle criticism of ascetic philosophies that advocate complete withdrawal from life as a form of inaction.
+Instead, Krishna advises participation in life, but without attachment to the results—acting purely for the sake of duty.

 The Paths to Liberation (Moksha): Krishna presents three ways through which one can act without accumulating bad karma: